dantelepoole/functionish/README.md

 state and...then we leave it at that.
 No need to get all highfalutin and academic about it.
 Is that a P-combinator you're lifting into that monoid there or are you just happy to see me?

 So in that sense, functionish programming is not particularly difficult.
-Certainly not like functional programming is, with the John Nash mental predisposition it seems to favor.
+Certainly not like functional programming, with the John Nash mental predisposition it seems to favor.
 At the same time, though, functionish programming is about more than just using `map()` and `curry()` and so on.
 It's about exploiting higher order functions and closures and what-not to their maximum potential - that requires insight, real insight, which in turn requires effort.